MonMon201/unsplash-api-backend/README.md

 ## ATTENTION!!!

 DO NOT DELETE NODE_MODULES.
 It contains custom fixes to notarealdb module.
 Issue to it's owner will come up soon...
+Explanation why it so is below the guidline.

 ## Description